1) First of all which is it?

-It’s about whether some children who are particularly mature but under 16 should be able to give consent to doctors themselves for treatment without their parents needing consent or even being involved.
+It’s about whether some children who are particularly mature and under 16 should be able to give consent to doctors themselves for treatment without their parents needing to provide consent or even be involved.
 It didn’t concern itself with children who refuse to consent – that came later.

-Although the case itself involved contraceptive advice & was quite emotionally charged, it actually applied to all aspects of child age of medical consent equally.
+Although the case itself involved contraceptive advice & was quite emotionally charged, it actually applied to every aspects of child age of medical consent.
 While it concerned medical advice it also involved family law and medical law.